heroku/heroku-buildpack-clojure/README.md

 # Heroku buildpack: Clojure [![Build Status](https://travis-ci.org/heroku/heroku-buildpack-clojure.svg?branch=master)](https://travis-ci.org/heroku/heroku-buildpack-clojure)

-This is a Heroku buildpack for Clojure apps.
+This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Clojure apps.
 It uses [Leiningen](http://leiningen.org).

 Note that you don't have to do anything special to use this buildpack